Hamish-Leahy/Utility-Library/README.md

 # Utility Library

 This repository contains a Python utility library with helpful functions and classes for common programming tasks.
-_
+Sadness _